NashGG47/BDM_Project/instructions.md

 ### Step-by-Step Instructions

 1. Navigate to the directory where Kafka is installed.
+Version Installed: kafka_2.13-3.9.0.tgz

 2. Start Zookeeper in a terminal:
 ```bash